 2019 FEMA Flood Zone Map, forecasting the potential radius of homes that may be added to the high-risk flood zones as a result of the recent Coastal Study.
-This map becomes effective April of 2019.
+This map became effective as of April of 2019.
 The green area is the current high-risk zone, and the red area is FEMA's current proposed expansion of the high-risk zones.

 2001 FEMA Flood Zone Map.
 On October 19, 2001, FEMA issued a Flood Insurance Rate Map (FIRM) for the City of San Mateo that placed parts of the City within a special flood hazard area.
 This designation made flood insurance mandatory for properties within the hazard area.